kguzek/coursework-wust/ak/README.md

 # Computer Architecture

-Polish: *Architektura Komputerów*
+## *Architektura Komputerów*

-This directory contains mainly programs written in MIPS Assembly language.
+This directory contains programs written in MIPS Assembly language as part of AK coursework, which aims to teach the mechanisms linking software and physical electrical signals through memory and registers.